Due to maintenance, MyAccount will be unavailable between 10:45am and 11:30am on Wednesday 24 June 2026. We apologise for any inconvenience.

 - 624km (390 miles) of roads/cycle lanes, this is the equivalent of driving from Brighton to Scotland

-All reports of potential hazards received from members of the public, elected members and other agencies are also investigated by the team.
+All reports of potential hazards received from members of the public, elected members and other agencies are also investigated by the team and we'll take action as required.
 This is in addition to the inspection regime and we usually give an immediate response to minimise any problems.

 Highway defects